brunogarcia/nextjs-langchain-titanic-sqlite/README.md

-# Research LangChain with the Titanic SQLite Database
+# NextJS App using LangChain, Titanic SQLite Database and the API of OpenAI

-The main goal of this notebook is to use the Titanic SQLite database to explore the [LangChain](https://js.langchain.com/) library.
+The main goal of this app is to use the Titanic SQLite database to explore the [LangChain](https://js.langchain.com/) library and the API of [OpenAI](https://openai.com/).

 I'm using the [SqlDatabaseChain](https://js.langchain.com/docs/modules/chains/other_chains/sql) of LangChain in order to interact with the database in a natural language way on the client side.

-I'm also using Next.js to create a simple web application that allows me to interact with the database.
+I'm also using [Next.js](https://nextjs.org/) to create a simple web application that allows me to interact with the database through the API of OpenAI.

+I made a similar approach with [Jupyter Notebook](https://github.com/brunogarcia/langchain-titanic-sqlite).

 ## Database

 The table is called `titanic` and has the following columns.

-🥳 Amazing: even the this table was created using natural language:

-> "Give the column name, data type and description of the table titanic in markdown format"

 | Column Name | Data Type | Description                           |
 | ----------- | --------- | ------------------------------------- |